 Best Time to Trek in Sikkim

-Spring (March to May) and autumn (September to November) are considered the best seasons for trekking, with clear skies and pleasant temperatures.
-Monsoon (June to August) should be avoided due to heavy rainfall and slippery trails.
+Spring (March to May) and autumn (September to November) are considered the best seasons for trekking in Sikkim, with clear skies and pleasant temperatures.

 Wildlife and Natural Beauty Encountered on Sikkim Treks